 - 1. You stop to assist a motorist changing a tire.
 While you are talking to him, the jack slips and the car falls.
 The wheel-well trim cuts his arm, leaving a five (5)-inch laceration on his forearm.
-The man grabs his arm and sits down. - 2.
+The man grabs his arm and sits down.

+- a.
 What do you do first?

-(Make sure the vehicle is stabilized.) - 3.
+- b.
 What do you do next?

-(Contact EMS.) - 4.
+- c.
 What is your first intervention?

-(Apply direct pressure to control bleeding) - 5.
-Once the bleeding is controlled, what would be your next intervention? - 6.
+- d.
+Once the bleeding is controlled, what would be your next intervention?

+- e.
 What is your final step?
-(Bandage and monitor vital signs.
-Turn over to the care of EMS and document any treatment.)